mlflow/mlp-regression-template/README.md

 <details>
 <summary><strong><u>Full configuration reference</u></strong></summary>

-- `model_name`: string.
-Required.
-Specifies the name to use when registering the trained model to the model registry.

 - `allow_non_validated_model`: boolean.
 Required.
 Whether to allow registration of models that fail to meet performance thresholds.